Community Management & Member Insights

 Nelson and Pascal were the original “architects” behind Tutela when it launched in 2012 as a way to respond to various challenges within the sector - most notably the sharing of resources and lack of collaboration tools for ESL/FSL teachers across Canada.
 Now, over 4 years later, their drive to lead the development team - including Holmann and Mani - to combine powerful open source technologies with the ability to develop and enhance features for ongoing member value remains just as strong.
 The result has taken Tutela beyond being the conduit for rich content to ample opportunities for professional development, peer-to-peer collaboration, events and networking.

 Strategy, Communications & Member Engagement

-The ongoing focus for Joanne and Kathryn is on the importance of communications and member engagement - from outreach to onboarding.
+The ongoing focus for Joanne, Kathryn and Megan is on the importance of communications and member engagement - from outreach to onboarding.
 By the very nature of being an online community, Tutela’s growth and success is never static.
 It is ultimately driven by how well it evolves to meet the varying needs of current and future ESL/FSL teachers, curriculum developers, administrators as well as Tutela’s partners and supporting organizations.
 The team’s primary goals are to ensure that the interaction of members remains high, that their voices and opinions are heard, and that the technical features offered through Tutela are framed by the important “human aspect” that is needed for any successful, thriving community.